gizipp/robot/README.md

 robot.command("REPORT") -> to report the location status of the robot

 Test the robot with some cases.
-To add run default test case run this command :
+To run default test case run this command :

 spec rspec robot_spec.rb

-For more test case, ppen robot_spec.rb and add some test case for the robot.
+For more test case, open robot_spec.rb and add some test case for the robot.